edwardcooper/lammps/README.md

-# Shell and R codes for post data analysis on using lammps for molecular dynamics simulation.
+# Shell and R codes for data analysis on lammps.